Maplespyder/NIN-Guide/_posts/2024-07-04-nin-advanced-optimization.markdown

 #### General Tips

 - Late weave <b>Kunai's Bane</b> as late as possible without clipping, even after a Ninjutsu.
-- If Bunshin is active: Priotize <b>Forked Raiju</b> over <b>Fleeting Raiju</b> as the final GCD in Kunai's Bane.
-Due to Forked Raiju's quicker damage application, our bunshin will prepare damage that much quicker.
 - Prioritize not putting Phantom Kamaitachi as the last GCD under Kunai, due to it preparing on the boss later due to being executed by the pet.

 ## JP Opener & Rotation